Should I renew my life insurance policy? Your renewal options explained

-Most but not all term life policies are renewable.
-For instance, there are some term life policies that have a specified age of expiry and such policies are not renewable upon end of their original term.
-For instance term life policies covering you to the age of 65 are usually not renewable.
+Most term life policies are renewable, but not all.
+For instance, some term life policies have a specified age of expiry.
+Such policies are not renewable upon the end of their original term.
+This includes some term-to-65 policies.

 Do I have to take a medical exam if I decide to renew my term life policy?

 In case of renewal of a policy, proof of insurability (which means undergoing a medical exam or answering a medical questionnaire) is not required.
 Regardless of any changes to your medical history or new health issues, your coverage will continue.
-The catch is the higher premium you will pay for the continued coverage.
+But you will pay a higher premium for the continued coverage.

 Do I pay a higher premium if I renew my term life insurance?

 When you renew your existing term life insurance, your new premium is significantly higher than what you originally paid.
-The renewal premiums can be 5 to 10 times your original term insurance premium.
+The renewal premiums can be 5 to 10 times more than your initial premiums for term insurance.

 Why are renewal premiums high?

-In the case of term life insurance renewal, you do not have to provide proof of good health.
-This is why an insurance company deems it necessary to charge you a higher premium at renewal.
-Since the insurance company has no way of knowing your current health condition, it assumes that with the increase in your age you may have developed certain health conditions, or your health may have deteriorated, or you may have even developed a terminal illness.
+With term life insurance renewal, you do not have to provide proof of good health.
+This is why an insurance company charges you a higher premium at renewal.
+Since the insurance company has no way of knowing your current health condition, it assumes that with the increase in your age you may have developed certain health conditions, your health may have deteriorated, or you may have even developed a terminal illness.
 This will increase the chance of a claim, posing a higher risk for the insurance company that they may pay out a death benefit.

 If you are renewing coverage without medical underwriting or proof of insurability, your good health or fitness regimen makes no difference in the eyes of an insurance provider.

-Should I ever renew a term life insurance policy?
+Should I ever renew a term life policy?

-If you have developed serious health conditions since you were last approved for your policy, the insurance company may charge you a higher premium than even a renewal – or they may deny coverage altogether.
-If you are unable to get new coverage and still have coverage needs, then sticking with the renewal process for your existing coverage prior to expiry of the policy is your best option.
+If you have developed serious health conditions since you were last approved for your policy, the insurance company may charge you a higher premium than a renewal for your term coverage.
+Also, they may deny coverage altogether.
+If you are unable to get new coverage and still have coverage needs, then sticking with the renewal process for your existing coverage is your best option.

-Do I have to take new coverage from my existing insurance provider?
+Do I have to take new coverage from my existing provider?

 No, it is not necessary to take new coverage from the original insurance company which provides your current policy.
-You have the choice to take out a new policy from any other insurance company if doing so is more cost-effective or meets your overall insurance needs.
+You have the choice to take out a new policy from any other insurance company.
+Doing so may be more cost-effective or better meet your overall insurance needs.

 Picking a life insurance provider is always your choice.
-Still, before making any decision or switching providers, research who the best life insurance companies are in Canada and always weigh the pros and cons of each to see which best suits your own coverage requirements.
+Still, before making any decision or switching providers, research who the best life insurance companies are in Canada.
+Weigh the pros and cons of each provider to see which best suits your own coverage requirements.

 What if I do not want to renew my life insurance policy or take out new coverage?